xiroV/weight-analyser/README.md

 The program was written as a hobby/personal project.

 ### Usage
-The program consist of the class _banalyser.py_, which can be used by import:
+The program consist of the class _wanalyser.py_, which can be used by import:
 ```
-from banalyser import BAnalyser
+from wanalyser import WAnalyser
 ```

 See _example.py_ to see example usage of the class.